-Tamborine Mountain will again be humming in 2016 with the “Springtime on the Mountain” Festival from Friday 23rd through to Sunday 25th of September 2016.
+Tamborine Mountain was again humming in 2016 with the “Springtime on the Mountain” Festival held from Friday 23rd through to Sunday 25th of September 2016.

-Tamborine Mountain’s annual Springtime on the Mountain open gardens festival is gearing up to be the most diverse and spectacular in many years.
+Tamborine Mountain’s annual Springtime on the Mountain open gardens festival was the most diverse and spectacular in many years.
 The festival was voted Community Event of the Year in January at the Scenic Rim Australia Day Awards.

-This year Festival organisers have brought together a total of eight private gardens – four for the first time and four great favourites – that will open to the public over three days on the last week in September.
+This year Festival organisers have brought together a total of eight private gardens – four for the first time and four great favorites – that are open to the public over three days on the last week in September.

 The offerings this year range from quaint and pretty cottage gardens to broad, open expanses with towering trees and delightful pockets of colour.

-The hub of activities will be the Vonda Youngman Community Centre in North Tamborine.
-The centre will be home to a cafe open for lunch, morning and afternoon teas, plant stalls, entertainment and loads of information about gardening from guest speakers.
+The hub of activities was the Vonda Youngman Community Centre in North Tamborine.
+The centre was home to a cafe open for lunch, morning and afternoon teas, plant stalls, entertainment and loads of information about gardening from guest speakers.

-The line-up of guest speakers include Garden Guru Phil Dudman, radio host and magazine editor Paul Plant and horticulturalist and presenter Claire Bickle.
+The line-up of guest speakers included Garden Guru Phil Dudman, radio host and magazine editor Paul Plant and horticulturalist and presenter Claire Bickle.

-Trail passes are just $20 per person, with Government Pensioner card holders at $15, dependent children free.
-Single garden passes are $5.
+Trail passes were just $20 per person, with Government Pensioner card holders at $15, dependent children free.
+Single garden passes were $5.

-Group bookings and coach tours are most welcome, with the price for pre-booked groups of 10 or more at just $15 per person.
-Complimentary trail guides are included.
+Group bookings and coach tours were most welcome, with the price for pre-booked groups of 10 or more at just $15 per person.
+Complimentary trail guides were included.

-All proceeds go to towards improving our Tamborine Mountain Botanic Gardens.
+All proceeds went towards improving our Tamborine Mountain Botanic Gardens.